 Contact the Graduate School at firstname.lastname@example.org with questions regarding the degree certificate requirement.

-International applicants who have been offered admission need to work directly with an International Evaluator from the UO Admissions Office in order to provide financial verification.
-If you currently have a visa, you still need to contact a UO International Evaluator in order to make sure that your visa is in compliance.
+International applicants who have been offered admission will work directly with the Office of International Student and Scholar Services (ISSS) in order to provide financial verification.
+If you currently have a visa, you still need to contact the ISSS office in order to ensure that your visa is in compliance.

 U.S. Government regulations require that the University of Oregon verify the availability of sufficient financial support for non-immigrant students before a Certificate of Eligibility (Form I-20 or DS-2019) can be issued.
-International students must submit supporting financial documents (e.g., Graduate Teaching Fellowship (GTF) appointment contract, scholarship award letter) and/or bank statements to the UO Office of Admissions International Evaluators after applying.
-Estimated expenses can be found here.
+International students must submit the Financial Certification and Immigration Information Form along with supporting financial documents (e.g., graduate employment (GE) appointment contract, scholarship award letter and/or bank statements) to email@example.com.

-Students planning to be sponsored by an agency, government or other sponsor should have proof of financial support sent from the sponsoring agency (e.g., a letter from the sponsor and copies of the sponsor’s bank statement).
+Students planning to be sponsored by an agency, government, or other sponsor should submit the Statement of Financial Support Form along with proof of financial support from the personal sponsor, such as a relative, friend, or employer.
+Proof of financial support should be sent from the sponsoring agency (e.g., a letter from the sponsor and copies of the sponsor’s bank statement).

-See the International Affairs website for more information and links to other relevant websites.
+See the Office of International Student and Scholar Services website for more information and links to other relevant websites.

 Submitting Financial Verification Documents: Financial verification documents are NOT processed by the Oregon MBA.
-Financial verification documents that are sent to the Oregon MBA in error are forwarded to International Evaluators in the UO Admissions Office.
+Financial verification documents that are sent to the Oregon MBA in error are forwarded to the Office of International Student and Scholar Services.

-Financial verification documents, marked with your UO Student ID number, can be e-mailed or mailed to: firstname.lastname@example.org.
+Financial verification documents, marked with your UO Student ID number, can be e-mailed to firstname.lastname@example.org or mailed to:

-Contact the Office of Admissions at email@example.com with questions regarding the financial verification requirement.
+Contact the Office of International Student and Scholar Service at email@example.com with questions regarding the financial verification requirement.

 I-20 Visa Process for Applicants Who Have Been Offered Admission: Most international students attending the UO hold a student (F-1) visa.
 International students will receive a Certificate of Eligibility (Form I-20) after admission to the UO.
 To obtain a student visa, the Form I-20 must be presented to a U.S. embassy consulate.